Quitting Drinking: Are You Ready?

 4. You will save your hard-earned money.

-Alcohol consumption is costly, particularly when you consume alcohol every day and drink at clubs.
+Alcohol consumption is costly, particularly when you consume alcohol daily and drink at bars and clubs.
 When you have a drinking problem, it’s likely simple to rationalize shelling out the cash and writing it off as a basic need.
 It’s only when you quit drinking that you’ll recognize exactly how much money you were using on booze.

 Sure, you can take up other pastimes that require cash.
 Odds are the new stuff you get into will be more beneficial and gratifying than drinking attractively packaged poison ever was, making the money invested well worth it.